mike151092/mike151092/README.md

-- 👋 Hi, I’m michael, an aerospace engineer who is aspiring to be a Data Analyst
+- 👋 Hi, I’m michael, an aerospace engineer who is aspiring to be a CFD Developer and Data Analyst
 - 👀 I’m interested in learning about data analysis,scripting for CFD and other numerical tool development purpouse.
 - 🌱 I’m currently learning data analytics course using python
 - 💞️ I’m looking to collaborate on small projects that would enable me to take the small steps necessary to achieve my goals.